 What is Xfinity X1?

-Another thing that makes the x1 platform special is all the programming you get for the price compared to standard cable.
-There are also some fun side features, like the ability to display sports info on the side while watching other content.
+Another thing that makes the X1 platform special is all the programming you get for the price compared to standard cable.
+Similarly, there are also a few fun side features, like the ability to display sports info on the side while watching other content.